-Many of us are conditioned to think of dietary fats as bad for our health.
+Many of us grow up to think of dietary fats as bad for our health.
 Those of us who grow up in a household that purchases low-fat foods at the market may have engrained the idea that all dietary fat is harmful.
 And indeed, some fats are detrimental to health.
 However, some fats are necessary for overall wellbeing.

-Before examining different types of fats, it is essential to understand why fat is good.
+Before looking at the different types of fats, it is essential to understand why fat is good.
 Fat is an energy source.
-When food is scarce, or we become severely ill, our bodies can survive off the energy stored in fat tissues.
+When food is scarce or we are severely ill, our bodies can survive off the energy stored in fat tissues.
 Fat is a crucial component of building and repairing cell membranes and is necessary for vitamin and mineral absorption.
-It is also high in caloric content, meaning that foods high in fat have more calories than other types of food.
+It is also high in caloric content, meaning that foods high in fat have more calories than other food types.

 There are specific fats necessary to have in your diet for long-term health.
-Fats that are considered "good" include monounsaturated fats and polyunsaturated fats.
-Monounsaturated fats are typically derived from plants and have been shown to decrease your risk of cardiovascular disease.
+Monounsaturated fats and polyunsaturated fats are the "good" fats.
+Monounsaturated fats are typically from plants and research finds that they decrease your risk of cardiovascular disease.
 Foods that contain monounsaturated fats include:

-Polyunsaturated fats are also known as "essential fats" because the body cannot make these fats but must have them for normal body functioning.
+Polyunsaturated fats are also known as "essential fats" because the body cannot make these fats naturally though they are necessary for normal body functioning.
 Therefore, we must rely on eating foods that contain polyunsaturated fats to receive their benefits.
 Omega-3 fatty acids are one type of essential fatty acid that is considered a polyunsaturated fat.
 Omega-3's further divide into three primary essential fatty acids:

 Again, what makes essential fats so valuable is their benefit to our overall health and wellbeing.
 We need to obtain them by eating the right foods.

-Avoid trans fats, as they have been found to increase inflammation.
+Avoid trans fats, as they may increase inflammation.
 Heart disease, stroke, and diabetes may also link to trans fatty acids.
 This harmful type of fat is in:

 Autoimmune disorders, heart disease, digestive issues, cancers, and chronic pain are on the rise.
-In fact, in the United States, 12% of the population is living with a thyroid disorder.
+In fact, in the United States, 12% of the population lives with a thyroid disorder.
 Many of these disorders and diseases are rooted in inflammation.

-Before assuming that inflammation is the "bad guy," let us acknowledge the benefits of inflammation.
+Before assuming that inflammation is the "bad guy," it is important to acknowledge the benefits of inflammation.
 A healthy immune response to injury and infection is inflammation.
 The inflammatory response drives tissues to heal and fight illness.
 When the inflammatory system becomes overactive or inappropriate, it can harm tissues.
 We can see the harmful effects of excess inflammation in thyroid dysfunction, such as hypothyroidism and Hashimoto's Disease.

 Research suggests that inflammation may play a more significant role in thyroid dysfunction than previously thought.
-Controlling inflammation is one of the key ways we can help manage the symptoms produced by an unhealthy thyroid.
-Along with weight management, dietary modifications, stress reduction, and medication, studies also suggest that omega-3's may help reduce inflammation in the thyroid gland.
+Controlling inflammation is one of the key ways to help manage the symptoms produced by an unhealthy thyroid.
+Besides weight management, dietary modifications, stress reduction, and medication, studies also suggest that omega-3's may help reduce inflammation in the thyroid gland.

-As one of the most widely studied nutrients, omega-3's have been found to have potent health benefits in the human body.
+As one of the most widely studied nutrients, omega-3's have potent health benefits in the human body.
 Research mainly concentrates on the role of omega-3's in cardiovascular health.
-Omega-3's help lower bad cholesterol (LDL) and triglyceride levels, as well as improve factors that help blood coagulation.
-These benefits reduce the incidence of heart attack and life-threatening heart rhythms.
+Omega-3's help lower bad cholesterol (LDL) and triglyceride levels and improve factors that help blood coagulation.
+These benefits reduce the incidence of heart attacks and life-threatening heart rhythms.

 Research also suggests that omega-3's can help support thyroid function.
 Studies have found that omega-3's can decrease inflammation that compromises thyroid function.
 EPA and DHA, two fatty acids that help make up omega-3's, create resolvins.
 Resolvins are metabolic byproducts of omega-3's that help decrease inflammation in tissues.
-Therefore, increasing your intake of omega-3's may create more resolvins, which may reduce inflammation in your body.
-Furthermore, fish oil has been found to help improve thyroid hormone signaling in other organs.
+Therefore, increasing your intake of omega-3's may make more resolvins, which may reduce inflammation in your body.

 This relationship between omega-3's and inflammation may be particularly beneficial for people with autoimmune thyroid disorders such as Hashimoto's.
 In Hashimoto's, the immune system attacks the thyroid gland and causes inflammation.
 The resulting inflammation releases thyroid antibodies and may lead to hypothyroidism.
 Omega 3 fats provide cellular membrane integrity, which protects them from becoming damaged and enables your cells to communicate well with each other.